University of Sheffield: Coat of arms

-The arms of the university was granted by the College of Arms on 28 June 1905.
-It is on an azure shield with a gold-edged book inscribed with the Latin Disce Doce (Learn and Teach) at its centre, a sheaf of eight silver arrows on either side (from the arms of the city), the Crown of Success and the White Rose of York.
-Below is a scroll carrying the motto Rerum cognoscere causas (To Discover the Causes of Things; from the Georgics (Note: From Book 2, line 490) by Latin poet Virgil), which was also the motto of Firth College since 1879.
-In heraldic terminology, the official coat of arms is blazoned as follows:
+The arms of the university were granted by the College of Arms on 28 June 1905.
+They consist of a blue shield with a gold-edged book inscribed with Disce Doce (learn and teach) at its centre, a sheaf of eight silver arrows on either side (from the arms of the city), a gold crown ("the Crown of Success") and the White Rose of York.
+Below is a scroll carrying the motto "rerum cognoscere causas" (to discover the causes of things; from the Georgics (Note: From Book 2, line 490) by Latin poet Virgil), which was also the motto of Firth College.
+In heraldic terminology, the coat of arms is blazoned as follows:

 Azure, an open book proper, edged gold, inscribed with the words Disce Doce between in fess two sheaves of eight arrows interlaced saltireways and banded argent, in chief an open crown or, and in base a rose also argent barbed and seeded proper.

-The current university's logo, consists of a redrawn version of the coat of arms and the name of the institution, is introduced in 2005, the centenary year of the university.
-However, the logo should not supersede and be confused with the coat of arms, which remains the official heraldic symbol of the university.
+The university's logo, consists of a redrawn version of the coat of arms and the name of the institution.

-University fonts

-The University uses the Source Sans and Source serif fonts.

-Previously, the University's fonts were TUOS Stephenson (serif) and TUOS Blake (sans-serif).
-Both TUOS Stephenson and TUOS Blake are modified versions of a typeface designed by Sheffield company Stephenson & Blake Co.
-The two fonts are the copyright property of the University of Sheffield and are restricted only to university users.

-The university brand (encompassing the visual identity) is led by its motto Rerum cognoscere causas and centred on the theme of "discovery".
-The theme has been applied across print, screen and other areas such as signage, vehicle livery and merchandising.